Megan Thee Stallion: 2018–2019: Tina Snow and Fever

 In early 2018, Megan Thee Stallion signed with 1501 Certified Entertainment, an independent Houston label run by T. Farris and owned by former baseball player Carl Crawford.
 She was the first female rapper to join the label, and subsequently performed at SXSW Festival in March 2018.
 In June 2018, she released the EP Tina Snow named after her alter ego, "Tina Snow", who she describes as "a more raw version" of herself.
 The EP, mainly produced by 1501's in-house producer LilJuMadeDaBeat, was positively received by critics with Eric Torres of Pitchfork highlighting its "quotable lyrics" and Nandi Howard of The Fader praising her rapid and precise rapping style.
 In November 2018, Megan signed with 300 Entertainment, becoming the first woman on the label.
 It was during this time that she was scheduled to support Australian rapper Iggy Azalea on her planned Bad Girls Tour; however, the tour was later cancelled due to low ticket sales.

 On January 22, 2019, Megan released "Big Ole Freak" as a single from Tina Snow, which became her first Billboard Hot 100 chart entry, peaking at number 65.
 Her mixtape Fever, released on May 17, 2019, received critical acclaim.
 On May 21, 2019, she released the music video for the track "Realer", which was inspired by the blaxploitation film style.
 On June 20, 2019, Megan was selected as one of eleven artists for the 12th edition of XXLs "Freshman Class".
 Her freestyle in the cypher was praised by music critics.

 In July 2019, Megan was featured on Chance The Rapper's debut studio album The Big Day, on the track "Handsome".
 On August 2, 2019, A Black Lady Sketch Show premiered on HBO; using Megan's song "Hot Girl" in the opening title sequence.
 In August 2019, Megan's single "Hot Girl Summer", featuring Nicki Minaj and Ty Dolla Sign peaked at number 11 on the US Billboard Hot 100, becoming her first top 20 single, and topping the Rolling Stone 100.
 The song, an ode to her viral "hot girl summer" meme, came about after an Instagram Live session between Minaj and Megan.

 Megan then appeared on the Quality Control compilation album Quality Control: Control the Streets, Volume 2 on the track "Pastor" (alongside Quavo and City Girls).
 In September 2019, Megan signed a management deal with Roc Nation.
-In October, she created and starred in a horror series for Halloween, Hottieween (directed by Teyana Taylor).
+The company, co-founded and led by CEO Desiree Perez, helped launch Megan's return to global touring in 2022.
+In October 2019, Megan created and starred in a horror series for Halloween, Hottieween (directed by Teyana Taylor).
 She also performed her first NPR Tiny Desk Concert during the Tiny Desk Fest.
 In November 2019, Time placed Megan on their inaugural "Time 100 Next" list.